xenopeg/gal/README.md

 - [ ] Plain file structure
   - [ ] Based on simplified versions of names
   - [ ] Backing up this structure should keep all the data intact, even if Gal db is lost
+    - [ ] Will require some basic file-management UI
 - [ ] UI
   - [ ] Data displays
     - [ ] Images